-- Illnesses: Some illnesses, such as thyroid diseases, bone cancer, and long-term lung diseases, may increase the risk of osteoporosis.
+- Some illnesses, such as thyroid diseases, bone cancer, and long-term lung diseases

-- Medicines: Certain medicines, such as steroids, anticonvulsants, and blood-thinners increase your risk.
+- Certain medicines, such as steroids, anticonvulsants, and blood-thinners

 What are the signs and symptoms of osteoporosis?

-You may not have any signs or symptoms of osteoporosis.
+You may not have any signs or symptoms.
 You may break a bone after a muscle strain, bump, or fall.
 A break usually occurs in the hip, spine, or wrist.
-A collapsed vertebra (bone in your spine) may cause severe back pain, spinal changes, or loss of height with bent posture.
+A collapsed vertebra (bone in your spine) may cause severe back pain or loss of height from bent posture.

 How is osteoporosis diagnosed?

-- Bone density test: The test uses an x-ray to check for early signs of osteoporosis.
-It compares your bone density to what is expected for someone of your same age, gender, and race.
+- A bone density test compares your bone thickness with what is expected for someone of your age, gender, and ethnicity.

 How is osteoporosis treated?

-- Eat a variety of healthy foods that are high in calcium: This helps keep your bones strong.
+- Eat healthy foods that are high in calcium.
+This helps keep your bones strong.
 Good sources of calcium are milk, cheese, broccoli, tofu, almonds, and canned salmon and sardines.

-- Increase your vitamin D intake: Vitamin D is in fish oils, some vegetables, and fortified milk, cereal, and bread.
+- Increase your vitamin D intake.
+Vitamin D is in fish oils, some vegetables, and fortified milk, cereal, and bread.
 Vitamin D is also formed in the skin when it is exposed to the sun.
-Ask if or how often you should be in the sun.
+Ask your healthcare provider how much sunlight is safe for you.